asi-alliance/asi-chain-faucet/README.md

 ### Backend Configuration

 The backend server is configured through environment variables defined in `.env` file.
 All settings have default values but must be customized for your deployment.

+See [.env.example](server/.env.example) for a complete template with all available configuration options.

 #### Faucet Settings